Nizhny Novgorod: Economy

 The current Nizhny Novgorod fair is an interactive museum.
 The inauguration of the governor and various official events are held in the armorial hall.

 Currently, trade in Nizhny Novgorod is represented mainly by its retail sector.
-In the 1990s, Belinsky Street was actively built up with shopping centers.
-In the mid-2000s, three shopping centers were built on the territory of Old Kanavino near the Railway Station, on Revolution Square.
-In 2008, in the very center of Nizhny Novgorod, near the historical quarter known as the Black Pond, the Lobachevsky Plaza business center was built, which was recognized as one of the best architectural projects of 2009.
+In the 1990s, Belinsky Street was actively built up with shopping centres.
+In the mid-2000s, three shopping centres were built on the territory of Old Kanavino near the Railway Station, on Revolution Square.
+In 2008, in the very centre of Nizhny Novgorod, near the historical quarter known as the Black Pond, the Lobachevsky Plaza business centre was built, which was recognized as one of the best architectural projects of 2009.

 In January 2019, Nizhny Novgorod was recognized as the best city in Russia in terms of quality of life.
 It took first place among Russian cities and 109th in the world in terms of quality of life.
 The rating was compiled by the website numbeo.com, which specializes in statistics on the cost of living and consumer prices in different countries of the world.
 When compiling the rating, the purchasing power of the population, safety, health care, the cost of living, the ratio of real estate prices and incomes of the population, traffic congestion, the level of environmental pollution, and climate were taken into account.

 In 2022, the average nominal salary in Nizhny Novgorod, according to Federal State Statistics Service, was 45,795 rubles.

 Information technology

-Nizhny Novgorod is one of the centers of the IT industry in Russia.
+Nizhny Novgorod is one of the centres of the IT industry in Russia.
 It ranks among the leading Russian cities in terms of the quantity of software R&D providers.
-Intel has a big software research and development center with more than 500 engineers in the city, as well as a major data center.
-In 2022 Intel posted on their website that it has suspended business operations in Nizhny Novgorod.
+Intel has a big software research and development centre with more than 500 engineers in the city, as well as a major data centre.
+In 2022 Intel suspended business operations in Nizhny Novgorod.

-In Nizhny Novgorod, there are also a number of offshore outsourcing software developers, including Bell Integrator, Itseez, Tecom, Luximax Systems Ltd., MERA, RealEast Networks, Auriga, SoftDrom, and Teleca, and many other smaller companies specializing in the delivery of services to telecommunication vendors.
+In Nizhny Novgorod, there are also a number of offshore outsourcing software developers, including Bell Integrator, Itseez, Tecom, Luximax Systems Ltd, MERA, RealEast Networks, Auriga, SoftDrom and Teleca, as well as many other smaller companies specialising in the delivery of services to telecommunication vendors.

 There are 25 scientific R&D institutions focusing on telecommunications, radio technology, theoretical and applied physics, and 33 higher educational institutions, among them are Nizhny Novgorod State University, Nizhny Novgorod State Technical University, Privolzhsky Research Medical University, as well as Nizhny Novgorod Institute of Information Technologies, that focuses on information technologies, software development, system administration, telecommunications, cellular networks, Internet technologies, and IT management.

-Nizhny Novgorod has also been chosen as one of four sites for building an IT-oriented technology park – a special zone that has an established infrastructure and enjoys a favorable tax and customs policy.
+Nizhny Novgorod has also been chosen as one of four sites for building an IT-oriented technology park – a special zone that has an established infrastructure and enjoys a favourable tax and customs policy.